mendix/docs/content/developerportal/operate/trends-v4.md

 User Type | Explanation
 ------------ | -------------
 **named users** | Total number of user accounts.
-**concurrent named user sessions** | Total number of named login sessions that are occurring at that moment.
+**concurrent named user sessions** | Total number of sessions for users using a named login.
-**concurrent anonymous user sessions** | Total number of anonymous login sessions that are occurring at that moment.
+**concurrent anonymous user sessions** | Total number of sessions for users who are logging in anonymously.

 ### <a name="Trends-appmxruntimejvmheap"></a>4.4 JVM Object Heap